-If you are interested in advertising in on-campus housing, please complete the form below for approval.
+If you are interested in advertising in University Student Housing, please complete the form below for approval.

 - Posters, messages, flags, message boards, and other media distributed within, on or around the residence halls must be approved by HRL prior to distribution and/or posting in residence hall areas.

-- If you have flyers or posters you would like to be hung in the halls you must bring 15 or 30 of these to Herbert Hall 118 for HRL staff to approve and distribute to the residence halls.
+- If you have flyers or posters you would like to be hung in the halls you must bring 17 or 34 of these to the Main Housing Office in Dogwood Hall for HRL staff to approve and distribute to the residence halls.

 - Content Disclaimer: The advertisement, posters, flyers, notices, signs or banners should adhere to all university policies and state and federal laws.
 Promoting the use of alcohol and/or illegal substances is also prohibited.
 It may not include any reference to or support of violations to the code of student conduct, residence hall policies, federal, state or local law.
 The Department of Housing and Residence Life reserves the right to reject or remove any posting.